CreasolTech/DomBus_NodeRED/README.md

 # Using Creasol DomBus modules with Node-RED
-DomBus modules can be supplied with two firmware: please choose *Modbus firmware* if you intend to use it with Node-RED.
+DomBus modules can be supplied with two types of firmware: please choose *Modbus firmware* if you intend to use it with Node-RED.

 In this repository, for each module a directory is created within the configuration files to get a flow and UI to manage it.